Digital Regulation Platform

 Key considerations for regulators

-By working with key stakeholders from the private sector, the non-for-profit sector, and academia, regulators can ensure that they co-create an environment where transformative technologies are built with consumer safety, privacy and security in mind and where digital products and services are as inclusive and affordable as they are innovative.
-Transformative technologies are therefore a challenge that regulators can embrace, if they are ready to adapt.
-And this requires knowledge sharing and cross-sector collaboration between key stakeholders.
+By working with key stakeholders from the private sector, the not-for-profit sector, and academia, regulators can ensure that they co-create an environment where transformative technologies are built with consumer safety, privacy and security in mind and where digital products and services are as inclusive and affordable as they are innovative.
+Transformative technologies are, therefore, a challenge that regulators can embrace if they are ready to adapt.
+This requires knowledge sharing and cross-sector collaboration between key stakeholders.

 In particular, regulators should consider the following[86]: